msgflo/msgflo/site/_documentation/communications.md

   - `id`: port name
   - `queue`: the message queue the process listens to
   - `type`: port datatype, for example `boolean`
+  - `schema`: (optional) URL to a JSON schema for data expected on port
-  - `options`: queue options as specified by the message queue implementation
+  - `options`: (optional) queue options as specified by the message queue implementation
 * `outports`: list of outports containing:
   - `id`: port name
   - `queue`: the message queue the process transmits to
   - `type`: port datatype, for example `boolean`
+  - `schema`: (optional) URL to a JSON schema for data sent on port
-  - `options`: queue options as specified by the message queue implementation
+  - `options`: (optional) queue options as specified by the message queue implementation

 If the participant is itself implemented using FBP and supports the [FBP runtime protocol](https://flowbased.github.io/fbp-protocol/), these additional keys should be defined.